sector-11/music-recommendation-api/README.md

 For genre, a list of genres present in the database will be fetched and displayed in a set of buttons.

-For the other choices, page will change to present the user with certain ranges of their chosen attribute.
+For the other choices, the page will change to present the user with certain ranges of their chosen attribute.
 The page will then give the user a list of songs between the chosen range.

 Alternatively on the main page, the user can input a Spotify id into the search bar, and receive back a list of songs with a similar 'vibe'.
 This consists of looking at the song's attribute values, and presenting a list of songs that fall into a close range.